yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 nodeLinker: node-modules
 ```

 This will cause Yarn to install the project just like Yarn 1 used to, by copying the packages into various `node_modules` folders.
-Remember that this plugin is currently very experimental and we expect it to improve over time.

 [More information about the `nodeLinker` option.](/configuration/yarnrc#nodeLinker)